Paddle, Snorkel and Explore the Reefs and White Sand Cayes of Glover’s Atoll

 We depart by charter boat to our private Basecamp on Southwest Caye, located on the Glover’s Reef Marine Reserve.
 Upon arrival, you’ll receive a camp orientation before settling into your ocean view tent cabana.
 Our guides will begin by showing you the fundamentals of sea kayaking, snorkeling, and tropical water safety.
 Once that’s done, you and your group will go paddling to a nearby patch reef and start exploring some of the 700 sites Glover’s Reef Atoll has to offer.

 Our itinerary is flexible in order to accommodate individual and group preferences, as well as weather conditions.
 Activities include paddling, snorkeling the inner and outer walls of the reef, Stand Up Paddleboarding (SUP), learning to sail a kayak and fishing.
 In the mornings we host informative sessions on the history of Belize, its unique marine ecosystem and the local culture.
 Just a stone’s throw from shore are excellent fishing waters, where guests can fly fish for bonefish or tarpon.
 Guests who prefer a more leisurely pace can always take time to kick back in a hammock and relax with a good book!

 Many guests choose to wake up early on this final morning and have a leisurely coffee on the dock.
 You may want to watch the sun rise over the atoll, then enjoy a hearty breakfast and get out on a paddleboard one last time.
 The boat charter departs around mid-morning to take you back to the mainland, arriving at approximately noon.
 Your trip finishes in Dangriga at our Operations Base.
-A picnic lunch is served, and our helpful staff will assist you with connecting to the next leg of your journey.
+Our helpful staff will assist you with connecting to the next leg of your journey.